Last date modified: 2026-Jun-05

 Prerequisites

-Before you set up the MCP server, confirm that you have the following:
+Before you enable the MCP connection, confirm that you have the following:

 Setting up Claude Web or Claude Desktop